matyalatte/doc_test/docs/README.md

 ## How to deploy docs

 1. Go to `Settings -> Pages -> Build and deployment -> Branch`.

 2. Select a branch and the `/docs` folder.

 3. Click the `save` button.

 4. Github Actions will build docs with jekyll.

 5. Built html files are available on `https://{user_name}.github.io/{repo_name}`

 ## License

-All resources (except for fonts) are available under the MIT license.
+All resources are available under the MIT license.